AGM-136 Tacit Rainbow

 Some sources state that production units would have used a 1200 N variant of the Williams International WR-24.
-Achieved speed and range are uncertain, low subsonic speed is probable and all sources indicate a range much lower than the hoped-for 450 km.
+While achieved speed and range are uncertain, low subsonic speed flight was probable and all sources indicate a range much lower than the hoped-for 450 km.
 Each unit was to cost around $200,000, up to thirty would have been loaded in a single B-52.

 The Naval Research Advisory Committee reported in 1989 that the project was not progressing well.
 In 1991 a DoD audit found numerous management problems.
 The program was canceled in 1991 (FY 1992), without any production units and at a total cost of around $4 billion.
 It was only the second post-Vietnam military project to be canceled after completing testing but before production.

 Survivors

 Below is a list of museums which have a Tacit Rainbow in their collection: